MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 1. Open a Powershell window as an administrator.

-1. Type `Get-PhysicalDisk | Get-StorageFirmwareInformation`, then press **Enter** to view the current NVMe disk firmware version
+1. Type `Get-PhysicalDisk | Get-StorageFirmwareInformation` to view the current NVMe disk firmware version.

     ![firmware version](images/media2-1.png)